 Choosing Hardware, OS & Location for Ethereum staking

 Complete guide to choose proper hardware, operating system and placement for a staking node allowing staking on multiple chains.
-This page is part of a complete Ethereum staking guide.
+This page is part of a complete Ethereum staking guide .

 Staking hardware

-Staking can be performed continuously on any type of computer device, as long as the hardware meets the minimum required specifications.
+Staking can be performed continuously on any type of computer device, as long as the hardware meets the required specifications.
 Such device can be called a staking node.

 Options for running a staking node

-1. Running the node on your PC
+Node on your PC

 The most affordable secure way of running a staking node.
 You can either use some older PC or buy a new one.
-There is possible to run UI-based Operating system as well as server-based operating system, see operating systems section.
+There is possible to run UI-based Operating system as well as server-based operating system, See operating systems section.

-3. Running on a server device
+Running on a server device

-Running a node on a server hardware.
+Running a node on dedicated server hardware.

 • Modern multi-core CPU

-• At least 32GB Ram
+• At least 32GB RAM

 • NVMe SSD of at least 2TB